uscensusbureau/fismatic/research.md

 >
 > How much of all of this is putting lipstick on a pig?

 Program teams interviewed citied caring about security and privacy, but there was a perceived lack of value of compliance work, particularly the documentation and the assessors themselves.
-They saw that compliance work being distinct from the security of the systems they were building
+They saw that compliance work being distinct from the security of the systems they were building.

 > I've heard of good assessors...but my experience [in three agencies] has been really poor.